whatnote/ms2historybeforeorafter/README.md

 The deck consists of 42 cards, more can be added with the add card page.

-- I’d prefer not to have numerous war events.
+- I’d prefer not to have war events.

 No War events included.